richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 }
 ```

-- Set values for sensitive variables using file `secrets.tfvars`.
+- It is good practice to set values for sensitive variables using file `secrets.tfvars`.
 - Never check-in `secrets.tfvars` to your code repository.
 - How to execute terraform cli against the variable file: